omarkohl/codeandbugs.com/content/post/poker-theory-poker-night/index.md

   number of potential participants, $N \times 0.7 \ge 6$ leads us to $N \ge 8.57$ i.e. They need to invite at least 9 people total.
 Note that in reality of course different people have different probabilities of attending.
+* One person commits to the event always taking place no matter what.
+For example in a discussion round one person can say: "Every Wednesday I will be at Café Paris from 3 to 5 pm.
+If nobody else comes, I will read my own book."
+  This will not fully solve the problem if the group size has an impact on enjoyment since you can't know how many people will attend.

 Closing thoughts: